Assign Scroll Page IDs and Manage Page Groups

 Fix Pages Without a Group with Auto-Grouping

 Under normal circumstances, you should not have pages in your document that do not belong to any page group.
-But there are a few situations when this can happen.
-E.g.
+But there are a few situations when this can happen, for example:

 When you add a page to your document using the Create button from Confluence.